nextleap-project/countermitm/source/inband-cc.rst

 It is possible to equivocate by presenting different blocks to different users.
-Therefore we try to minimize the times new blocks need to be created.
+Therefore we try to minimize the times new blocks need to be created and proof to everyone we did not equivocate about their key if they missed some blocks.
-If blocks stay stable for a longer time more people will observe the same block with the same head imprint and therefore be protected against equivocation.
+If blocks stay stable for a longer time more people will observe the same block with the same head imprint and therefore we will need to add less proofs.

 Whenever the client adds gossip headers to an outgoing message it checks for a claim with the corresponding fingerprint in the last block.
 If it exists for all gossip headers the client can reuse the last block.

 If the client has seen newer blocks from the corresponding peers it will indicate this in the _cchead attribute rather than by creating a new block.

-If a claim is missing or references the wrong key in the last block a new block needs to be created.
+If a claim is missing
+or references the wrong key in the last block a new block needs to be created.

 When creating a new block